 Firstly make sure that you start early.
 The ideal start time would be anywhere from 4 AM to 5 AM.
 Of course, you do not want to miss your office.
-The place that I come from, summers are unforgiving.
+In the place that I come from, summers are unforgiving.
 (Jaipur, Rajasthan, India) The temperature here in summers can go as high as 50 degrees Celsius that is about 114-degree Fahrenheit.
 Enough to boil or roast you.
 Everyone likes those tanned cycling legs, however, I prefer not to have them.
 I start as early as 3 AM on the ride day.

 Eat Before You Ride

 One of the most important things is to eat something before the ride.
 Never ever ride an empty stomach.
 You will be needing a lot of energy for the ride.
-The idea behind eating is that your body only stores a little amount of carbohydrates.
+The idea behind eating is that your body only stores a little number of carbohydrates.
 Carbohydrates act as a fuel for any form of exercise that you may do.
 Keeping your body fueled up is the most important thing to do before you go on any kind of ride.
 Keep it topped up!
 I usually eat a couple of bananas or a peanut butter sandwich before I start any ride.

 Warm-Up before long-distance cycling